nbroeking/Haskell/presentation/Chapter2/IntemediateTypes.md

 the concat function then strings together to create a new function.
 The resulting function in this case is `f x = (x + 4) * 3 + 1`

-Notice how versitile a function we just made!
+Notice how versatile a function we just made!
 Our concat function can sum a list of numbers, it cat flatten a list of lists and it can build computations from a list of functions!
 This is an extremely powerful concept and the basis for great abstractions.